Parallel transport on matrix manifolds and Exponential Action: Flag manifolds with the canonical metric

-Flag manifolds find applications in data science in recent years, see \cite{YeLim,Szwagier,Pennec,Birdal} for surveys.
+Flag manifolds have found applications in data science in recent years, see \cite{YeLim,Szwagier,Pennec,Birdal} for surveys.
 Additional background for flag manifolds could be found in \cite{YeLim,NguyenOperator,NguyenGeodesic}.
-The simplified parallel transport condition in \cref{sec:submerse} is satisfied if $\beta=-1$, or $\alpha=\frac{1}{2}$, but not in general.
-We provide a summary relevant to the computation of geodesics and parallel transport.
+As we will see, the naturally reductive space construction in \cref{sec:submerse} works for the original bi-invariant (canonical) metric.
+We provide here a summary relevant to the computation.